Result 1. All children grow up in safe, stable, and nurturing environments

 Race/Ethnicity

 *ACS 2020 5-year Estimate.
-1-year estimates are not available for 2020 because of the impact of COVID-19 on data collection.
+1-year estimates were not available for 2020 because of the impact of COVID-19 on data collection.

 Married-Couple Single Male Single Female